salsa-rs/salsa/book/src/tutorial/ir.md

 just a different one than they saw in a previous revision.

 In other words, within a salsa computation, you can assume that interning produces a single consistent integer, and you don't have to think about it.
-If however you export interned identifiers outside the computation, and then change the inputs, they may not longer be valid or may refer to different values.
+If, however, you export interned identifiers outside the computation, and then change the inputs, they may no longer be valid or may refer to different values.

 ### Expressions and statements

-We'll won't use any special "salsa structs" for expressions and statements:
+We won't use any special "salsa structs" for expressions and statements:

 ```rust
 {{#include ../../../calc-example/calc/src/ir.rs:statements_and_expressions}}